 The City of Portsmouth’s water system tests for Poly- and Per- Fluoro Alkyl Substances (PFAS) in all of our sources of supply quarterly.
 Four PFAS chemicals are regulated by the NH Code of Administrative Rules, Chapter Env-Dw 700.
 These rules establish Maximum Contaminant Levels (MCLs), and compliance requirements for: PFOA, PFOS, PFHxS and PFNA.
 Currently all of the City of Portsmouth Water System sources are in compliance with the New Hampshire MCLs.

 The State of New Hampshire has adopted enforceable drinking water Maximum Contaminant Level (MCL) standards for four per- and polyfluoroalkyl substances (PFAS); Perfluorohexane sulfonic acid (PFHxS), Perfluorononanoic acid (PFNA), Perfluorooctane sulfonic acid (PFOS), and Perfluorooctanoic acid (PFOA).
-Prior to the adoption of these standards, the State had been following the EPA’s Health Advisory standard of 70 parts-per-trillion (ppt) for two compounds, PFOS and PFOA.

 The New Hampshire standards for drinking water maximum contaminant levels (MCL) are: